Danni3-256/Django-starter-pack/README.md

-Django Starter Pack
+Django Starter Pack Project

-Welcome to my Django Starter Pack!
-This repository serves as a basic foundation for getting started with Django, the popular Python web framework.
+Welcome to my Django Starter Pack Project!
+This repository serves as my basic foundation for getting familiar with Django, the popular Python web framework.

 Getting Started

-Follow these steps to set up your Django project using this starter pack:
+Follow these steps to set up your Django project:

 Clone the Repository: Start by cloning this repository to your local machine using Git.